cintia-shinoda/cintia-shinoda/README.md

 <h2 align="center">Hi there, I'm Cintia 👋</h2>

+🎓 Holds a BTech in Systems Analysis and Development and an MBA in Artificial Intelligence and Machine Learning;

 🌱 Currently pursuing a Bachelor's Degree in Data Science and a Specialization in Applied Mathematical Methods;

-🎓 Holds a BTech in Systems Analysis and Development and a MBA in Artificial Intelligence and Machine Learning;

-👩🏻‍💻 Knowledge and experience in Python, SQL, and R
+👩🏻‍💻 Skilled in Python, R, and SQL;

-💻 Data Science and Artificial Intelligence
+💻 Interested in Data Science, Artificial Intelligence, Blockchain technologies and Quantum Computing.

 <br>